miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 It is recommended to use specialised tools to create a multi-resolution icon file with an alpha channel.
 If you use a paint application or image converter to export your icon file, make sure the generate file contains multiple resolutions.

-* For Mac, the standard tool is `iconutil`[^iconutil].
+* For Mac, the standard tool is `iconutil`[^iconutil]

-* For Windows, there are various 3rd party tools and online services that can create composite `.ico` files.
+* For Windows, there are various 3rd party tools and online services to create composite `.ico` files